 Bratislav Svetozarevic received a PhD at the Swiss Federal Institute of Technology (ETH) in Zurich.
 He worked at the Chair of Architecture and Building Systems under the supervision of Prof. Arno Schlueter and co-supervision of Prof. Zoltan Nagy (the University of Texas at Austin).
 In his PhD work, he developed a hybrid soft-hard-material actuator and applied it within a multi-element dynamic photovoltaic façade.
-He is a leading co-author of a patent that was awarded a prestigious Spark award for Top 20 innovations at ETH Zurich.
+He is a leading co-author of a patent that was awarded a prestigious Spark award for Top 20 innovations at ETH Zurich in 2018.

 Ongoing research projects

 More than 90% of industrial controllers are still based on rule-based (RB) control algorithms, such as proportional-integral-derivative (PID), as no other algorithms match the simplicity, clear functionality, and applicability of these two types.
 However, the manual tuning of PID and RB controllers, which requires optimization of a few parameters, is a time-consuming task and requires high-skilled personal.
 During the lifetime of a system, due to ageing or changing of some components of the system, the overall process conditions typically change, leading to sub-optimal performance of the system.
 This calls for manual re-tuning of the controllers and incurs additional maintenance (personal costs) and operational costs, due to the downtime of the system during the re-tuning.

 In this project, we aim to develop new data-driven self-adaptive control strategies and compare them to the state-of-the-art autotuning RB control strategies, as well as to the classical PID and RB controllers.
 In this, we will particularly look at the scalability potentials of the algorithms, i.e. in the algorithms that do not require substantial, if any at all, engineering or expert skills, to apply them to another system within the same class of systems or even from another class of systems.
 Our current efforts involve the development of controllers for heat pump systems and room temperature control algorithms.

 Funding body: internal